Activating non-Hermitian skin modes by parity-time symmetry breaking: Further results of

-In the main text, we have discussed the 2D Hamiltonian $H_{\gamma,\rm 2D}$ in the non-Bloch $\mathcal{PT}$ symmetry unbroken (Fig.2 of the main text) and intermediate regime (Fig.1 of the main text), where non-Bloch $\mathcal{PT}$ symmetry is unbroken for either all or some values of $k_y$.
-In this section, we discuss another situation where the non-Bloch $\mathcal{PT}$ symmetry is partially broken [$u^2+v^2>(\gamma+2t_2\sin k_y)^2/4>u^2$] for {\it all} values of $k_y$.
+In the main text, we have discussed the 2D Hamiltonian $H_{\gamma,\rm 2D}$ in the generalized $\mathcal{PT}$ symmetry unbroken (Fig.2 of the main text) and intermediate regime (Fig.1 of the main text), where generalized $\mathcal{PT}$ symmetry is unbroken for either all or some values of $k_y$.
+In this section, we discuss another situation where the generalized $\mathcal{PT}$ symmetry is partially broken [$u^2+v^2>(\gamma+2t_2\sin k_y)^2/4>u^2$] for {\it all} values of $k_y$.

 In this regime, almost all bulk states become corner-skin states under the full OBCs, as shown in Fig. \ref{subfig_assi2D_broken}(a) and \ref{subfig_assi2D_broken}(b).
 The only exceptions are a $\mathcal{O}(L)$ number of states falling on the real axis of the complex energy plane, which are extended along $y$ direction [Fig. \ref{subfig_assi2D_broken}(c)].
-This is because these states correspond to those with $k_x\in\{0,\pi\}$ of the 1D non-Bloch Hamiltonian $\bar{H}_\gamma(k_x)$, which remains non-Bloch $\mathcal{PT}$ unbroken even in the non-Bloch $\mathcal{PT}$ broken phase (See Sec.~\ref{appB} of Supplement materials).
+This is because these states correspond to those with $k_x\in\{0,\pi\}$ of the 1D non-Bloch Hamiltonian $\bar{H}_\gamma(k_x)$, which may still hold real eigenenergies even in the generalized $\mathcal{PT}$ broken phase (or, alternatively, the non-Bloch $\mathcal{PT}$ asymmetric regime, See ``Methods'' section of the main text).